gremau/gremau.github.io/markdown/resume.markdown

 * Manage and publish research data collected by the Jornada Basin LTER program, in collaboration with scientists and data managers in the LTER network.
 Develop and manage a data science program that will generate new ecological research products, enhance existing investigations, and create applications for scientific outreach.

-_Part-time Instructor_ __August 2018–present__
+_Part-time Instructor of Biology_ __August 2018–December 2020__
 School of Math, Science, and Engineering, Central New Mexico Community College, Albuquerque, NM

-* I teach laboratory Biology and Microbiology courses, which includes instructional material development, lecturing, designing and conducting assessments, grading, and student advising.
+* I taught laboratory Biology and Microbiology courses to first and second-year students, which included instructional material development, lecturing, designing and conducting assessments, grading, and student advising.

 _Postdoctoral Scientist_ __September 2016–May 2019__
 Dept. of Environmental Science, Policy, and Management, Univ. of California Berkeley, Berkeley, CA